Two Hurricanes Could Hit the Gulf Coast Within 48 Hours This Week

 Is it possible for two hurricanes to form into one?

 If Laura and Marco were to collide — though the timing suggests it would be unlikely — it would decrease the power of both storms.
-Such interactions are governed by the Fujiwhara affect, explained in a recent post by meteorologist Jack Sillin:
+Such interactions are governed by the Fujiwhara Effect, explained in a recent post by meteorologist Jack Sillin:

 Thankfully, any worries about the two storms merging into a “super-hurricane” are unfounded.
 When tropical cyclones arrive in close proximity to another tropical cyclone, the interaction is detrimental for both storms.
 The reasons for this are twofold: destructive interference of low-level circulations and increase in upper-level wind shear.
 This is particularly true when one storm is much stronger than the other …